Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/fundamentals/precision.rst

 .. note::

     BFloat16 is also experimental and may not provide significant speedups or memory improvements, offering better numerical stability.
-    Do note for GPUs, the most significant benefits require `Ampere <https://en.wikipedia.org/wiki/Ampere_(microarchitecture)>`_ based GPUs, such as A100s or 3090s.
+    For GPUs, the most significant benefits require `Ampere <https://en.wikipedia.org/wiki/Ampere_(microarchitecture)>`_ based GPUs, such as A100s or 3090s.

 ----